forax/do-synthetic-methods-dream-of-electric-switch-expressions/README.md

   jshell --enable-preview *.jsh
 ```

-## to generate the slides in the reveal folder
+## To generate the slides in the reveal folder
 Using Java 17
 ```
   java build/build.java